Abraham Verghese: Bedside medicine

 Verghese's early experience of working as a hospital orderly gave him a deep understanding of the patient's hospital situation with its varying levels of treatment and care.
 He has said the insights he gained from this work helped him to become a more empathic physician and resulted in the motto, "Imagining the Patient's Experience", that defined his later work.

 His focus in San Antonio was developing medical humanities as a way to preserve doctors' innate empathy and sensitivity.
 He developed a formal humanities and ethics curriculum integrated into all four years of the medical school program.
 He also invited medical students to accompany him on bedside rounds as a way of demonstrating his conviction in the value of the physical examination in diagnosing patients and in developing a caring, two-way patient-doctor relationship that benefits not only patients and their families but also the physician.

 At Stanford University he continues to explore the importance of patient-centered bedside medicine and the physical exam, both in techniques and in the importance of the ritual of the physician's presence at the bedside.
 "The Stanford 25" is an initiative developed to showcase and teach 25 fundamental physical exam skills and their diagnostic benefits to interns.
 In a 2023 interview, Verghese commented on how his writing skills help him pay more attention to patients' stories and ask more questions that can lead to better diagnoses.
+Verghese has also mentioned he is hard of hearing and uses hearing aids; he often reads his patients’ lips as well.

 Verghese's emphasis on the physical examination has been dismissed by some as a form of irrelevant nostalgia.
 As Robert Goodman writes: "Lamenting lost clinical skills is possibly one of our profession's oldest pastimes, dating back centuries, if not millennia...Should we spend more time at the bedside?
 Certainly...
 But... we should spend this time not divining for ascitic fluid (ultrasound is better) but, instead, talking to our patients.